Jump To Section

 What Is Polenta?

 Polenta is a porridge made of coarse or medium-ground cornmeal used in Northern Italian cooking.
-Some varieties include the addition of ground buckwheat or ground rice.
-A coarse ground polenta yields a thicker mixture that is best for frying and baking while a medium ground polenta yields a creamy texture, which is great with stews or slow roasted meats, like pot roast.
+Some polenta varieties include other grains like ground buckwheat or ground rice.
+A coarse ground polenta yields a thicker mixture that is best for frying and baking, while a medium ground polenta yields a creamy texture that goes well with stews or slow-roasted meats, like pot roast.

-What Is the Difference Between Polenta and Cornmeal?
+What Is the Ratio of Polenta to Water?

 What Is the Difference Between Polenta and Grits?

-While both polenta and grits are made of ground cornmeal, there are a few key differences: The main differences between the two are the types of corn used and the grind of the cornmeal.
+While both polenta and grits are similar dishes made of ground cornmeal, there are a few key differences.

 - Type of corn.
 American grits are traditionally made using hominy or dent corn, which is lighter in color and contains more starch.
-Polenta is made with Italian otto file corn, which is deep yellow in color and traditionally a coarser grind.
+Polenta is made with Italian otto file or flint corn, which is deep yellow in color.

 - Add fat.
-A simple way to add fat and flavor to your polenta is to stir in about four tablespoons butter.
-You can also add or substitute olive oil for a vegan alternative.)
+A simple way to add flavor to your polenta is to stir in about four tablespoons butter.
+(You can also add or substitute olive oil for a vegan alternative.)
 This gives the polenta a richer flavor and silkier texture.

 - Get cheesy.
 Cheese is another great addition to your polenta.
-With butter, you can add parmesan cheese, pecorino romano, or even gorgonzola or taleggio cheese for a super creamy texture.
+Along with your butter, you can stir in parmesan cheese, pecorino romano, or even gorgonzola or taleggio for a cheesy polenta with a thick and creamy texture.

-- Swap in chicken broth.
-A traditional method of making polenta is to replace the water with chicken stock.
-Use the same amount of chicken stock as you would water (four times the amount of liquid to polenta).
+- Swap chicken broth for water.
+A traditional method of making even tastier polenta is to replace the water in your recipe with chicken stock.
+Use the same ratio of chicken stock as you would water: four parts liquid to one part polenta.

 - Make it a meal.
-While polenta makes a great side dish, you can also turn it into a main course by adding anything you would add on top of pasta to a polenta like a bolognese sauce.
-You can add sauteed vegetables like kale or mushrooms on top of polenta.
-Polenta is also great with stewed meats, like osso buco, an Italian stewed oxtail, or pot roast.
+While polenta makes a great side dish, you can also turn it into a main course by adding anything you would normally add on top of pasta, including bolognese sauce or sauteed vegetables like kale or mushrooms.
+Polenta is also ideal for topping with braised meats like osso buco, an Italian stewed oxtail, or pot roast.